 At the core, your private passenger auto policy really covers a few basic items.

 2. Physical damage for your own vehicle is separated into two parts.
-Comprehensive covers against perils like fire, theft, vandalism, falling objects, or hitting an animal.
-If you carry comprehensive coverage you usually have glass coverage included here.
+Comprehensive covers against perils like fire, theft, vandalism, falling objects, glass damage, or hitting an animal.
 Collision covers your vehicle from damage if it is involved in a moving accident.
-Typically you will have a deductible you pay out of pocket before the insurance company begins reimbursing you.

 Other coverages that can be added:

-Roadside assistance for immediate help after a breakdown and associated labor costs.
+Roadside assistance for immediate help after a breakdown and labor costs.

-Rental reimbursement will typically cover you for 30 days maximum at a specified value per day (30, 40, 50 dollars) if your car is in a shop being repaired after an accident.
+Rental reimbursement covers you for 30 days maximum at a specified value per day (30, 40, 50 dollars per day) if your car is being repaired after an accident.
 This does not cover leisure rentals!

 Medical payments are a supplemental coverage for immediate injuries to the driver & others in your vehicle.
-This can be a good way to bridge a gap between a large health insurance deductible as well.
+This can be a good way to bridge a gap between a large health insurance deductible.

-Well, let's go over some real life examples of losses that have actually happened in our own agency.
+Below are real life examples of losses that have happened in our own agency.

 It is our belief that these limits are nowhere near enough.
 This is increasingly important for parents with young drivers on their policy who have less experience.
 In the event you do exceed your liability limits in a car accident and you have hard assets and a job, they will be targeted in a lawsuit.
 If you are a homeowner or have substantial assets, you need higher liability limits PLUS an umbrella - PERIOD!